Cacti/documentation/How-to-Graph-Your-Network.md

   or equivalent

 - ***SNMP Auth Protocol*** - Authentication type of an SNMP V3 `createUser` statement or equivalent.
-Select either MD5 or SHA.
+Select either MD5, SHA, SHA-224, SHA-256, SHA-392,
+  or SHA-512.
 Defaults to MD5.

 - ***SNMP Privacy Passphrase*** - The `privacy passphrase` of an SNMP V3 `createUser` statement or equivalent.

 - ***SNMP Privacy Protocol*** - The `privacy protocol` of an SNMP V3 `createUser` statement or equivalent.
-Select either DES or AES.
+Select DES (if available), AES-128, AES-192, or AES-256.
 Defaults to DES.
+Though note that spine may not support DES today as some Net-SNMP repository managers have disabled it.

 - ***SNMP Context*** - When using the View-Based Access Control Model (VACM), it is possible to specify an SNMP Context when mapping a community name to